HIVE: Evaluating the Human Interpretability of Visual Explanations: HIVE study design

-Having presented the evaluation tasks, we next describe our study design.
-As our study involves humans, we received approval from the Institutional Review Board (IRB) prior to conducting the study.
-We recommend that future researchers follow similar protocols.
+In this section, we describe our IRB-approved study design.
+See supp. mat. and \url{https://princetonvisualai.github.io/HIVE} for UI snapshots and code.

-\smallsec{Introduction} For each participant, we first briefly introduce the study and receive their informed consent.
-To help future researchers calibrate our results and do proper comparison, we request optional demographic data regarding gender identity, race and ethnicity, and the participant's experience with machine learning.

-To mitigate the difficulty of understanding complex visual explanations, we explain the model interpretability method in simple terms, actively avoiding using technical jargon and even replacing terms such as ``image" and ``training set" to ``photo" and ``previously-seen photos."
-To encourage participants to carefully read the method explanation, we also show a preview of the task they will complete.
-Additionally, we provide example explanations for one correct and one incorrect prediction made by the model to give the participant appropriate references.
-The participant can access the method explanation at any point during the task.
+\smallsec{Introduction} For each participant, we first introduce the study and receive their informed consent.
+We also request optional demographic data regarding gender identity, race and ethnicity, and ask about the participant's experience with machine learning; however, no personally identifiable information was collected.
+Next we explain the evaluated interpretability method in simple terms by avoiding technical jargon (i.e., replacing terms like ``image'' and ``training set'' to ``photo'' and ``previously-seen photos'').
+We then show a preview of the evaluation task and provide example explanations for one correct and one incorrect prediction made by the model to give the participant appropriate references.
+The participant can access the method description at any time during the task.